Parxd/FasterDL/README.md

-# AccelerateAI
+# FasterDL
-A collection of GPU-accelerated deep learning algorithms using CUDA and CuPY.
+A CUDA tensor library with support for automatic differentiation.

 Follow my progress on this library on my blog [here]().